 Black & Decker Heat Gun uses

 The Black and Decker HG1300 heat gun is great for the DIY person.
 It’s a no-frills everyday reliable heat gun.
-Black and Decker make great tools for the home handyman and I still have many of their power tool in my shed 20 years later still going strong.
+Black and Decker make great tools for the home handyman and I still have many of their power tools in my garage 20 years later still going strong.

 You can use the Black & Decker heat gun as a hands-free device by folding out the metal tab on the handle and then placing the electric heat gun on its back.
 As this heat gun only has side vests be mindful not to obstruct the airflow otherwise the heat gun can overheat.